oli-lang/oli-js/README.md

 There are important features in Oli language spec 0.2.
 You can see the future features discussion [here](https://github.com/oli-lang/oli/issues?labels=discussion&milestone=1&page=1&state=open)

-A summary about most important features that will be implemented
+A little summary about the most relevant features that are planned to implement

 - Interpolated code expressions ([oli/#3](https://github.com/oli-lang/oli/issues/3))
 - Generic helper functions (random, string format, date format...)